Scroll down to read MacBoozle’s Story.

 The idea for Sandy MacBoozle developed over time after Bob saw a Scottish actor and entertainer, Will Fyffe on stage, entertaining the troops in North Africa during the War.

-He appeared on television with his creator and he was filmed at the British Industries Fair and was featured in a number of national newspapers, including the Daily Mirror on 30th December 1947, the London Recorder on 10th January 1948 and Everybody’s Weekly on December 17th 1949.
+In the late 1940s and in the 1950s, MacBoozle often appeared on television with his creator and he was filmed at the British Industries Fair as well as being featured in a number of national newspapers, including the Daily Mirror on 30th December 1947.
+Photo: Bob Pelham with MacBoozle in December 1947

 “Four Balls for Sixpence!” – a Turning Point.